vvhg1/fisk_build_guide/readme.md

 ![image info](./images/title.png)

 # WARNING, this is a pre-release!
-This means that the files and the guide are essentially untested and there is no guaranty that everything will smoothly assemble as intended (or as a worst case, at all!)
+This means that the files as well as the guide are essentially untested and there is no guaranty that everything will smoothly assemble as intended (or as a worst case, at all!)
+## This project is not for the inexperienced builder!
+## I will not provide any tech support or any other kind of support!
+### v0.1
+**Note:** I am by no means a CAD engineer, so expect an absolute dog's dinner when working with the open file formats!

 An ergonomic 54-key hand wired split keyboard running QMK on the Elite-C microcontroller, living inside its 3D-printed case.